Hello, Desert Winter!

 I’m writing this a day early.
 I usually schedule my posts a day or two ahead of time, so this is not so noteworthy.
 Except the reasons I’m doing this, is we’re expecting a snowfall tonight and tomorrow and I want to be able to enjoy it.
 I’m sure if we get that much snow, I’ll photograph it and blog about it and squeal with girlish delight…

-I”m sitting on my loveseat in front of my big picture window, watching the Scrub Jays fight the Cactus Wren for the trove of peanuts I put out for them; while the sparrows, … read the rest. . .
+I”m sitting on my loveseat in front of my big picture window, watching the Scrub Jays fight the Cactus Wren for the trove of peanuts I put out for them; while the sparrows, finches and even a phoebe are fluttering all around the seed feeder and kicking up the ground to search for more.

 Sweeten my tea and share: